mchavarria/app-rc-parent-control/MEMORY.md

 - Keep Android streaming logic behind a `ScreenShareController` stub until MediaProjection and WebRTC wiring is ready.
 - Add an Android foreground service + notification for visible sharing state on start/stop.
 - Build a Next.js web viewer prototype in `apps/web` with join + viewer pages and a stubbed WebRTC hook.
+- Add a WebRTC client abstraction in the web app with a signaling interface so it can be tested without a live server.

 ## Assumptions
 - WebRTC signaling/service endpoints will be added later; current sender UI uses a local mock session.